-The model was sensitive to several inputs, including the utility values assigned to improved and unimproved MG and the proportion of patients achieving at least a 3-point reduction in the QMG for efgartigimod or its comparator, or eculizumab and its comparator.
-However, despite the large impact of changing these inputs on the results, the incremental cost-effectiveness ratio was never less than \$2.5 million per QALY gained for eculizumab and \$1.14 million per QALY gained for efgartigimod.
+The model was sensitive to several inputs, including the QMG improvement assigned to improved and unimproved MG and the proportion of patients achieving at least a 3-point reduction in the QMG for efgartigimod or its comparator, or eculizumab and its comparator.
+However, despite the large impact of changing these inputs on the results, the incremental cost-effectiveness ratio was never less than \$3.8 million per QALY gained for eculizumab and \$1.7 million per QALY gained for efgartigimod.
 In addition, the results of the probabilistic sensitivity analysis and scenario analyses had similar cost/QALY estimates.